The East Bay SPCA’s Pet Survivor Placement Program

 - Send the original pet profile(s), enrollment form and copy of your will or trust to the East Bay SPCA.
 You may update or change the information at any time.

-For more information on our Pet Survivor Placement Program, contact Kimberly Low, Vice President of Development at (510) 746-5111 or email email@example.com.
+For more information on our Pet Survivor Placement Program, contact our Development Department (510) 563-4604 or email@example.com.

 Thank you for providing for the future care and welfare of your pet(s)!